Amazon Q Developer Review 2026 - Agentic Coding

 - Security

-- SOC 2 Type 2, IAM Identity Center, Encryption at rest and in transit See details
+- SOC 1/2/3, IAM Identity Center, encryption at rest/transit See details

 Amazon Q Developer Features 2026